VitaliyPetroff/gobolt/README.md

 # gobolt

+**Do not use!
+It's in development stage!**

 Simplified interface for work with BoldDB database

 ##Roadmap

 **DataBase**
- - [.]
-Open database "Open"
+ - [x] Open database "Open"
- - [.]
-Function to safe close database "Close"
+ - [x] Function to safe close database "Close"
- - [.]
-Get list of all bucket "GetBucketList"
+ - [x] Get list of all bucket "GetBucketList"
  - [ ] Get database struct

 **Bucket**
- - [.]
-Create new bucket "CreateBucket"
+ - [x] Create new bucket "CreateBucket"
  - [ ] Create indexed bucket "CreateIdBucket"
  - [ ] Get bucket info (indexed or not, use timestamp or not) "GetBucketInfo" (indexed: bool, usetime: bool)
- - [ ] Get bucket data
+ - [x] Get bucket data

 **Object**
-- [.]
-Create new object in bucket or rewrite existing "SetByKey" (safe mode enabled)
+- [x] Create new object in bucket or rewrite existing "SetByKey" (safe mode enabled)
-- [ ] Get object by key "GetByKey"
+- [x] Get object by key "GetByKey"
 - [ ] Update object in bucket with full rewrite or only filled vals "UpdateByKey" (safe mode enabled)
 - [ ] Delete object in bucket "DeleteByKey"
 - [ ] Get list of objects by value "GetListByVal"